Applications for all IT Programs (2015 fall start) will be accepted starting Spring 2015 semester.

 - Good communication and writing skills are helpful

 - Ability to troubleshoot complex problems is helpful

 Navigating your way through college can be confusing, especially if you try to go it alone.
 CWI One Stop Student Services offers advising assistance, available each semester, to help in deciding which courses you need to take to complete your educational goals.
 Visit Advising for more information or contact One Stop Student Services to schedule an appointment.

-Admission into the Cisco Network and Security Technologies program requires a separate application process and is competitive.
-The application can be found on this program's Resources page.
+Admission into the Web Development program requires a separate application process and is competitive.

 Financial Aid Available

 Did you know that as a student in this program you may be eligible for financial aid?
 Through grants, scholarships, and loans, more than 60 percent of first-time, full-time CWI students receive some form of financial assistance.
 To learn more about financial aid options and whether you may be eligible, visit Financial Aid.

 Tuition for a full-time CWI student averages half the cost of a state university and a third of the cost of a private college.
 Tuition and fees vary based on program and residence.
 Visit Tuition and Fees for more information.